 Oven Paprika Fries with Garlic Tahini Yogurt Dip

-for the fries (method from Smitten Kitchen)
+for the fries (adapted from Smitten Kitchen)

 - 3 Russet potatoes, sliced into 1 inch segments